IzKuipers/nTerm/README.md

 ## Thanks
 If you have any questions, feature requests, issues or otherwise, don't hesitate and create an issue.

-Anyway, thanks for checking out NetCMD 2.0!
+Anyway, thanks for checking out nTerm!